PyCQA/redbaron/docs/tuto.rst

 Use it in a shell
 -----------------

-Now that you should have understand the concept of the source code as a tree, let's explore it.
+Now that we stated the concept of the source code as a tree, let's explore it.

 First, like BeautifulSoup, when used in a shell RedBaron displays the currently selected source code, so you'll have a direct idea of what you are working on: